-SCH660 Practicum in Counseling SCH661 Internship in Counseling I SCH662 Internship in Counseling II 3.0 credit hours3.0 credit hours3.0 credit hours
+SCH660 Practicum in Counseling

+SCH661 Internship in Counseling I

+SCH662 Internship in Counseling II
-\Students must successfully complete all courses prior to enrolling in SCH660.

-\Students must successfully complete SCH660 prior to enrolling in SCH661 and SCH662.
+3.0 credit hours 3.0 credit hours

 NOTE: Courses in the program are 16-weeks in length.
 Most courses are asynchronous in nature; however, some courses may require students to participate in activities at set times.
 The M.S. in School Counseling requires two courses (SCH510 AND SCH660) where students will receive on-campus instruction during an intensive weekend.
 Students will focus on skill development in counseling, applying knowledge gained in coursework.
 Students will receive individual interaction, direction, and feedback from faculty members, opportunities to share experiences and insights with peers, and preparation for clinical work in practicum and internship settings.
 Attendance of the intensive weekend portion of these courses is required and part of the course grade.
 Courses are offered at specific times during the program.
 When following a typical student program plan, students will come to campus during the first year of the program and again while completing the practicum experience.